NVIDIA/NeMo/docs/source/asr/speaker_recognition/models.rst

         :alt: speakernet model
         :scale: 40%

-Top level acoustic Features, E obtained from the output of encoder are used to compute intermediate features that are then passed to the decoder for getting utterance level speaker embeddings.
-The intermediate time-independent features are computed using a statistics pooling layer [13], where we compute the mean and standard deviation of features E across time-channels, to get a time-independent feature representation S of size B × 3000.
+Top level acoustic Features, obtained from the output of encoder are used to compute intermediate features that are then passed to the decoder for getting utterance level speaker embeddings.
+The intermediate time-independent features are computed using a statistics pooling layer, where we compute the mean and standard deviation of features across time-channels, to get a time-independent feature representation S of size Batch_size × 3000.
 The intermediate features, S are passed through the Decoder consisting of two layers each of output size 512 for a linear transformation from S to the final number of classes N for the larger (L) model, and a single linear layer of output size 256 to the final number of classes N for the medium